felixthecat1970/github.io/_posts/2023-01-01-ps2-progressive-scan-list.md

 3. load the xxxxx.iso or xxxxxx.bin game dump in ps2_patch_engine tool and select "PNACH" option
 4. copy codeblock copy all "*patch=XXXXXX..etc*" code lines and paste in ps2_patch_engine (white window) and press "PATCH"
 5. if you do all correctly the app will generate a " your-game-xxxxxx_pached.iso or .bin file, use this file for load in your console PS2 or build (PS3,PS4)
+!!!
+This will change your game dump CRC keep in mind if you use patched dumps and other cheats (crc name will not match in this scenario need to be changed)!!!

 ### TESTED setups:
 - PC: - RYZEN 3400G - VEGA 11 + PCSX2-QT-avx2 (working ok)